Additivity and Fiber Sequences for Combinatorial K-Theory

 First, consider the kernels of the given horizontal e-morphisms, and construct the $\star$-pushout of the induced span between them.
 By \cref{lemma2.14}, there exists an m-morphism such that all squares on the top right cube are good.

 We can now consider $\cok f$ and form the cube on the top left, which uses all of the original data except for $B \star_A C$, placing $\cok f$ in its stead.
-Note that all the squares in this cube are either good or pseudo-commutative (by construction, together with axiom (PBL)).
+Note that all the squares in this cube are either good squares or squares in the double category (by construction, together with axiom (PBL)).

-Taking cokernels of the vertical m-morphisms yields the bottom left cube, where all squares are either good or pseudo-commutative (again by construction, together with axiom (PBL)).
+Taking cokernels of the vertical m-morphisms yields the bottom left cube, where all squares are either good squares or squares in the double category (again by construction, together with axiom (PBL)).
 By definition of $B'\star_{A'} C'$, the map $C'/A'\mrto B'\star_{A'} C'/B'$ is an isomorphism.
-Then, by \cref{CZ5.12}, the map $C/A\mrto \cok f/B$ is an isomorphism as well, and by \cref{pushout:uniqueness} we get that the induced m-morphism $B\star_A C\mrto \cok f$ must also be an isomorphism, which concludes the proof of the first statement.
+Then, by \cref{isosemptycoker}, the map $C/A\mrto \cok f/B$ is an isomorphism as well, and by \cref{pushout:uniqueness} we get that the induced m-morphism $B\star_A C\mrto \cok f$ must also be an isomorphism, which concludes the proof of the first statement.